Britain hosts G7 health summit amid pressure to broaden COVID vaccine access

 Britain has said technology transfers with not-for-profit pricing, a model AstraZeneca has used, can achieve many of the same aims as a patent waiver without disincentivising research.

 "Globally we are only as strong as the weakest link in the health security chain.
-No one is safe until everyone is safe," Hancock said in a statement ahead of the summit.
+No one is safe until everyone is safe," Hancock said in a statement.

 ((alistair.smout@thomsonreuters.com; +44 207 542 7064; Reuters Messaging: alistair.smout.thomsonreuters.com@reuters.net))